TmanTman/issuesForScryo/README.md

-# issuesForScryo
+# Scryo prototype issues
-only the issues for scryo will be done here, to test the functionality, since there are so many components
+This repository will hold all the issues for the Scryo prototype.